-- (a) Members may be eligible to contest the U17 age category in individual events after attaining the age of 15 years (as at 30 September refer Section 2.3.2) provided they meet the membership requirements detailed in Sections 2.2.1 and 2.2.2. - (b) U17 age competitors are eligible to compete in only two team event ages i.e. U17, U19, U21, U23 and Open/Senior in each event discipline conducted at a competition.
+- (a) Members may be eligible to contest the U17 age category in individual events after attaining the age of 15 years (as at 30th September refer Rule 2.3.2) provided they meet the membership requirements detailed in Rules 2.2.1 and 2.2.2. - (b) U17 age competitors are eligible to compete in only two team event ages i.e., U17, U19, U21, U23 and Open/Senior in each event discipline conducted at a competition.

-Note 1: For U17 age members the relevant award is the SLSA Bronze Medallion/Cert II.
+Note 1: For U17 age members the relevant award is the SLSA Bronze Medallion.

-Note 2: U15 age competitors must remain in the U15 age category and shall not be permitted to compete in any older age division in individual or team events even if they turn 15 during a season and obtain or are eligible to obtain the SLSA Bronze Medallion/Cert II.
+Note 2: U15 age competitors must remain in the U15 age category and shall not be permitted to compete in any older age division in individual events even if they turn 15 during a season and obtain or are eligible to obtain the SLSA Bronze Medallion.

 Note 3: For participation in IRB and First Aid Competition refer to Section 3.
-No member is permitted to compete in surf boat, double surf ski and ski legs in Ironman/Woman competition until they are in the U17 age category (i.e. upon reaching 15 years of age as at 30 September in a competition year) - refer Sections 5, 6 and 8 respectively.
+No member is permitted to compete in double surf ski and ski legs in Ironman/Woman competition until they are in the U17 age category (i.e. upon reaching 15 years of age as at 30th September in a competition year) and compete in surf boat events until reaching the age of 15 years refer Sections 5, 6 and 8 respectively.
 For participation in March Past events refer Section 10.

-- (a) Members may be eligible to contest the U19 age and Open age categories in individual events after attaining the age of 17 years (as at 30 September refer Section 2.3.2) and providing they meet the membership requirements detailed in Sections 2.2.1 and 2.2.2. - (b) U19 age competitors are eligible to compete in only two team event ages i.e. U19, U21, U23 and Open/Senior in each event discipline conducted at a competition.
+- (a) Members may be eligible to contest the U19 age and Open age categories in individual events after attaining the age of 17 years (as at 30th September refer Rule 2.3.2) and providing they meet the membership requirements detailed in Rules 2.2.1 and 2.2.2. - (b) U19 age competitors are eligible to compete in only two team event ages i.e., U19, U21, U23 and Open/Senior in each event discipline conducted at a competition.

-Note 1: For U19 age members the relevant award is the SLSA Bronze Medallion/Cert II.
+Note 1: For U19 age members the relevant award is the SLSA Bronze Medallion.